aws-samples/aws-iot-securetunneling-localproxy/V2WebSocketProtocolGuide.md

 -   Change the tag numbers of exisiting field of ProtocolBuffers will cause backward compatibility issue between V1 and V2 local proxy.
 Fore more information, please read [Extending a Protocol Buffer](https://developers.google.com/protocol-buffers/docs/cpptutorial#extending-a-protocol-buffer).

 ### Backward compatibility

+Backward compatibility does NOT apply if the client decides to send a previous version message format in the middle of an active websocket session.
+Any attempts to do so will be rejected.
+The following sections assume that both the source and destination have been configured prior to connecting to the websocket.
+Any further configuration changes will require restarting the local proxy.

 #### Backward compatibility between V1 and V2 local proxy
 V1 local proxy protocol uses Sec-WebSocket-Protocol _aws.iot.securetunneling-1.0_ when communicates with AWS IoT Tunneling Service.
 V2 local proxy protocol uses Sec-WebSocket-Protocol _aws.iot.securetunneling-2.0_ when communicates with AWS IoT Tunneling Service.
 The communication between V1 and V2 local proxy is supported for a non-multiplexed tunnel.
 - _aws.iot.securetunneling-1.0_ and _aws.iot.securetunneling-2.0_ subprotocol are interoperable.
 - An empty service ID field in a message should be interpreted as service ID field is not present.
 This is because in protocol buffers _proto3_, it can not tell if a field is set with an empty string or a field is not present at all.
+The local proxy assumes this value to be an empty string.
 - Since V1 local proxy doesn't support multiplexing, data transferred using these two subprotocols can not be multiplexed.
 In that case, V2 local proxy needs to either use a single service ID or not send a service ID at all.
 Using V2 local proxy with multiple services to communicate with V1 local proxy is not supported.
 - If V1 local proxy receives a message from V2 local proxy, it will ignore the service ID field.
 - An empty service ID field in a received message should be interpreted as a message sent from V1 local proxy.
 In that case, V2 local proxy should ignore the service ID field.